SophieBuckley/summerproject/README.md

 ##Summer Project##

-This is the repo where I'll keep everything to do with my summer project... which I still have to decide on.
-I'll think about this again after ScraperWiki.
+This is the repo where I'll keep everything to do with my summer project (solving as many problems as I can on [Project Euler](https://projecteuler.net)).